-The Wildland-Urban Interface (WUI) is defined as a location where structures meet or intermingle with undeveloped wildland.
+The Wildland-Urban Interface (WUI) is defined as the location where structures and communities meet or intermingle with undeveloped wildland.
+In the U.S., over 46 million homes in over 70,000 communities have been built in the WUI.
 Since 2000 in California alone, an average of over one thousand structures per year have been lost to WUI fires.
 Despite this significant WUI fire problem, there is little information on fire behavior at the WUI.
 An improved understanding of WUI fire dynamics is critical to assessing and improving current methods of reducing structure ignitions.
 The objective of this project is to determine fire behavior at the Wildland Urban Interface (WUI) by developing a WUI fire and ember exposure scale and conducting post fire incident reconnaissance and analysis.
-Data collected will be used for the development of improved standards and building codes, contributions to the NIST Disaster and Failures Database, planning critical research such as experiments on structural vulnerabilities to WUI fire exposure, and validation of the NIST WUI Fire Dynamics Simulator (WFDS).
-A first generation hazard mitigation tool will be developed by 2013 along with a fire and ember exposure scale framework.
+The data will be collected through laboratory- and field-scale experiments.
+Post-fire analysis will be used to identify structural vulnerabilities to WUI fire.
+These results will be incorporated into the NIST Disaster and Failure Studies Repository and will allow for validation of the NIST WUI Fire Dynamic Simulator computer fire model.
+The increased understanding and data are being used by standards organizations to guide the development of new standards and provide the scientific basis for new performance-based requirements with the intent to make structures more resistant to firebrand attack.
+The results of this research will allow improved fire-resistance of building components, structures and communities which will improve the resilience of WUI communities.

-Objective: Determine fire behavior at the Wildland Urban Interface (WUI) using post fire analysis and collect data for the development and validation of the NIST WUI Fire Dynamics Simulator (WFDS), leading to a first generation methodology for assessing and mitigating risk in WUI communities by 2014.
+Objective: Determine fire behavior at the Wildland Urban Interface (WUI) using post fire analysis and collect data for the development and validation of the NIST WUI Fire Dynamics Simulator (WFDS), leading to a technical foundation for the implementation of the WUI Fire Hazard Scale.

 What is the research plan?
-The research plan is developed around two key technical ideas.
-A fire and exposure scale is needed to quantify the severity of WUI events.
-The exposure scale will enable the reliable performance evaluation of hazard mitigation technologies.
+The Research Plan is developed around two key technical ideas.
+To quantify the severity of WUI events, both the fire and the thermal exposure to secondary items needs to be characterized.
+Understanding the thermal exposure (heat and ember fluxes) will enable the reliable performance evaluation of hazard mitigation technologies.
 A framework will be developed for the acquisition of reliable and useful WUI fire incident data.
-The collected WUI fire data will be used to identify structure ignition vulnerabilities and guide hazard reduction research including specifically exposure modeling.
-In more detail, the Research Plan will include the following research activities:
+The collected WUI fire data will be used to identify structure ignition vulnerabilities and guide hazard reduction research including specifically exposure modeling using computational simulations.
+In more detail, the Research Plan includes the following:

 a.
 Case Studies and Post Incident Data Repository